Digitaliko/sendvelo/approval-tool/docs/PRODUCT_POSITIONING.md

 **2. ChatGPT App Directory**

 **Listing Title:**
-> "SendVelo - Get Approval Instantly"
+> "Thumbway - Get Approval Instantly"

 **Short Description:**
 > "Send ChatGPT content for approval in one command.
 Get feedback in minutes, not days."

 **Long Description:**
-> "SendVelo is the approval tool built for ChatGPT.
-When ChatGPT generates a proposal, email, or strategy, SendVelo lets you send it for approval—right from the chat.
+> "Thumbway is the approval tool built for ChatGPT.
+When ChatGPT generates a proposal, email, or strategy, Thumbway lets you send it for approval—right from the chat.
 >
 > **How it works:**
 > 1. ChatGPT writes your content